 This agreement will be amended from time to time to comply with the provisions of the Code and related regulations.
-Other amendments may be made with the consent of the persons whose signature appears on the IRA application.
+Other amendments may be made with the consent of the persons whose signature appears on the SIMPLE IRA Account Application and Adoption Agreement.